Chapter 6 Advanced usage

 • the second strategy is to build several non-weighted isoscapes (e.g. one for each month of the year) and then to combine and merge those isoscapes while applying the weights.

-Note: It is not clear to us which of these two approaches is better (please let us know if you do!).
+It is not clear to us which of these two approaches is better (please let us know if you do!).
 To our knowledge the first approach is the one used by most, but this could be because it is easier to implement.
-We suspect the second approach to be better, but at the time of the writing, IsoriX does not yet allow to use that method in workflows involving assignments.
-So for now, your choice is simple: if you must perform an assignment stick to the first method; otherwise, you may try both and compare the obtained results.
+We suspect the second approach may be better, but at the time of the writing, IsoriX does not yet allow to use that method in workflows involving assignments.
+So for now, we will keep things simple and stick to describing the first method.

 To create precipitation-weighted annual average isoscapes, the preparation of source data – the data containing the isotopic composition found in precipitation – must differ a little from what is described in section 3.2 since we need to retain the information about precipitation amounts.